apryor6/apryor6.github.io/_posts/Flexible-CUDA/2017-2-11-Flexible-CUDA.md

-To make developing/transcribing the CUDA version of our code easier, we want to implement a CUDA version of our `Array2D` class.
+To make developing/transcribing the CUDA version of our code easier, we first want to implement a CUDA version of our `Array2D` class.
 This can be done by creating a specialization of `Array2D` for CUDA.
 To differentiate between the CPU and GPU versions of `Array2D`, I introduce a trivial class that just contains a single value.